omarreis/LangTool/README.md

 * open dclLangTool.dpk.
 Build and install the package.

-When you install *LangTool* package aparently nothing happens.
-No component is added.
+When you install *LangTool* package apparently nothing happens.
+No component is added to the palette.
 To see LangTool in action:

  * create a Firemonkey Form
  * add a TLang component
  * right-click the component.
-LangTool editor appears in the Edit menu ( see image ).
+LangTool editor appears in the Edit menu ( see image below ).

 ![TLang menu](TLangMenu.png)

-## LangTool as a WIndows desktop app
+## LangTool as a Windows desktop app
 Langtool can be compiled as a standalone executable (single file Win32 application).
 It can be sent to a human translator along with the .LNG file.
 The translator uses the grid to input the text translations.
 Multi line Copy-Paste feature allows moving translations to and from spreadsheets and translation services like Google Translate.
 Work is saved to LNG file and latter imported on Delphi IDE.